Clan Citadel Guide

 Clicking on the icon to the right (the two barrels with a green checkmark) will display a list in your chat window.
 This list will tell you whether or not the selected clan member has visited the citadel yet this week, and what resources he/she has collected

-Earning a clan ring each week will also earn you a clan fealty rank which in turns yields a variety of perks.
+Capping fully each week will also earn you a clan fealty rank which in turns yields a variety of perks.
 Ranks upgrade your clan cloak which can be claimed from the Captain of the Guard in the Clan Camp.
 As your rank goes up, a gold star is added to the bottom of the cape, for a maximum of three stars at fealty rank 3.
 Increased fealty rank also grants bonus XP while training in the citadel.
 Each rank will grant 15% bonus XP, up to the maximum of 45% bonus XP at fealty rank 3.
 Note: This bonus only applies to the next build tick.
-If you earn a clan ring during a build tick your fealty rank will not increase until the next build tick.
-If you fail to earn a clan ring during a build tick, your fealty will drop, though it can be re-earned in later weeks.
+If you earn the bonus during a build tick your fealty rank will not increase until the next build tick.
+If you fail to meet the threshold for the bonus experience during a build tick, your fealty will drop, though it can be re-earned in later weeks.
+You do not need to fully cap to maintain your fealty - only to gain it.
 Upon reaching fealty rank 3, you can also collect an experience reward once per build tick by right-clicking on your cloak and picking "Fealty-reward."
 The amount of XP the reward gives per level of a skill is the same as that for the Shattered Heart Distraction and Diversion.
 View the XP table here.
-By continuing to earn a clan ring each week, you will maintain your fealty at rank 3 and can continue to claim an experience reward once per week.
+By continuing to cap fully each week, you will maintain your fealty at rank 3 and can continue to claim an experience reward once per week.

 There are seven skills you can use to gather resources in the citadel.
 As your citadel tier increases, your clan will unlock more skillplots and be able to upgrade them.
 The tier required for new skillplots and unlocked new aspects of existing skillplots is as follows.